Howard Dean 2004 presidential campaign: Withdrawal

 Dean withdrew from the Democratic race on February 18, 2004, following poor showings in the Wisconsin primary.
-Dean dropped out of the race at a rally in Burlington, Vermont, saying "I am no longer actively pursuing the presidency".
+Dean announced his decision at a rally in Burlington, Vermont, saying "I am no longer actively pursuing the presidency".
 Dean continued to advise his supporters to fight on saying "Sending delegates to the convention only continues to energize our party.
 Fight on in the caucuses; we are on the ballots.
 Use your network to send progressive delegates to the convention in Boston. ...
 We are not going away, we are staying together, unified, all of us."

 After withdrawing from the campaign, Dean founded the group Democracy for America in March 2004 a month after his withdrawal from the presidential race.
 The group was dedicated to ensuring a Democratic victory in the 2004 Election.

 Endorsement

 Dean endorsed presumptive nominee Senator John Kerry of Massachusetts on March 25, 2004 at a rally at George Washington University.
 Dean, who was one of the favored candidates among young voters, was enthusiastically received by the crowd of college students.

 There had been some speculation that Howard Dean would endorse John Edwards before the Super Tuesday nominating contests on March 2, as Edwards's political stances were more in line with Dean's.
 However, Dean did not comment on the Presidential field before Super Tuesday, when John Edwards dropped out of the race after failing to win a single contest.